Douglas Andrew Mientkiewicz

 - Born June 19, 1974 in Toledo, OH USA

 Doug Mientkiewicz played 12 years in the major leagues, winning one World Series ring and one Gold Glove.
 He won an Olympic gold medal for the United States in the 2000 Sydney Olympics.
 He was later involved in a controversy regarding possession of a baseball.
-Mientkiewicz was an unusual modern day first baseman in that he hit with little power (66 HR in 3,312 AB and a slugging percentage below league averages for his career) but was instead noted for his ability to get on base and field well.
+Mientkiewicz was an unusual modern day first baseman in that he hit with little power (66 HR in 3,312 AB and a slugging percentage below league average for his career) but was instead noted for his ability to get on base and field well.

 Mientkiewicz was a year ahead of Alex Rodriguez at Westminster Christian High School.
 Together, they helped lead the team to the #1 ranking in the nation in 1992, Doug's last year.
 Mientkiewicz was an All-State pick in both baseball and football; he also played basketball in high school.

 In 1993, Mientkiewicz was a freshman starter on the #15 team in NCAA Division I, hitting .327 with 47 RBI to lead the team in both departments.
 The next year, he batted .344 with 74 runs, 22 doubles, 12 homers and 63 RBI; FSU was 7th in the nation and played in the 1994 College World Series and Mientkiewicz led them in almost every offensive department.
-His production numbers did not place him among the Atlantic Coast Conference top 10 in many areas, though, as he was well behind players like Jason Varitek and Nomar Garciaparra.
+His production numbers did not place him among the Atlantic Coast Conference top 10 in many areas, though, as he was well behind future big league contemporaries like Jason Varitek and Nomar Garciaparra.
 Mientkiewicz hit .207/.314/.414 for Team USA in the 1994 Baseball World Cup, part of the reason for their disappointing 8th-place finish.
 Overall that summer, he hit .277 and led Team USA in RBI (41) and homers (10).
-He tied Kevin Gibbs for the most runs (28).
+He tied Kevin Gibbs for the most runs scored (28).

 Mientkiewicz kept on improving.
 He batted .371 in 1995 with 75 runs, 80 RBI, 20 doubles and 19 home runs, leading FSU in every department despite the addition of J.D.
 Drew.
 His 19 steals tied for third on the team.
 He was 9th in the ACC in average, third in homers and led in RBI.
 He again failed to crack the All-Conference team as Clemson's David Miller was picked instead at first base.
 He tied Mark Wulfert for 9th in NCAA Division I in RBI and tied four others, including Darin Erstad, for 12th in homers.
 He helped lead FSU to third in the nation.
 He made the All-Tournament Team for the 1995 College World Series and would later be named to the College World Series All-Decade team for the 1990s.